jspaaks/2022-ieee/README.md

 python3 -m pip --version
 ```

-For Windows and Mac (Homebrew), you should already have `pip` if you have Python.
+For Windows and Mac (via `homebrew`), you should already have `pip` if you have Python.
 For Linux, you may need to install `pip` separately, e.g.:

 ```shell
 # Ubuntu-like systems